WELCOME TO INCUBATENERGY LABS

 Customer and Community Engagement

 Customers and their satisfaction lie at the core of any business.
-As an industry, we want to be more proactive to better understand customer behavior, provide more personalized communications, and deliver the information they need and the services they value.
-Bring us your solutions that help us better understand and serve our customers and communities and empower them to become more proactive and informed participants in a cleaner, more integrated energy system.
+As an industry, we want to be more proactive to better serve customer needs, provide more personalized communications, offer targeted services and deliver the information they need and the services they value.
+Bring us your solutions that help us engage our customers and communities and empower them to become more proactive and informed participants in a cleaner, more integrated energy system.

-It is said our grid looks much like it did a century ago.
-If they came back, we’d like to blow Edison and Tesla away.
+With the growth in renewables, distributed energy systems and electrification, modeling and managing our grid is more important than ever.
 Digital overlays are fundamentally transforming the electric power system and we seek solutions that provide more automated and data-driven operations, maintenance, and planning while building a safer, more efficient, equitable, decentralized, and decarbonized grid that better serves our customers.